-Sarah Mirk is a social justice-focused writer and artist.
-She is currently working on an illustrated oral history of Guantanamo Bay and making a zine every day for a year.
+Sarah Mirk is a visual journalist and author.
+She is currently working on an illustrated oral history of Guantanamo Bay called Guantanamo Voices (Abrams, 2020).
+She is also making a zine every day for a year.

 She is the author of Sex from Scratch: Making Your Own Relationship Rules (Microcosm, 2014) an open-minded guide to dating that now in its second edition.
 Sarah also writes, draws, and edits print zines and comics, including the popular series Oregon History Comics, which tells little known and marginalized stories from Oregon’s past.
 She reviews graphic novels for Publisher's Weekly and is also a frequent political commentator, having given lectures on feminism, media, and activism at colleges around the country, including at Yale, Skidmore, the University of California-San Diego, and the University of Wisconsin-Madison.
 She is an adjunct professor in Portland State University’s MFA program in Art and Social Practice, where she teaches a graduate seminar on writing and research.
 She has also led a writing workshop for veterans as part of the University of Pennsylvania's Upward Bound program.